 All Policies are based on: CCEYA (Child Care Early Years Act), Public Health and The City of Toronto (Children's Services).
 If a copy of any policy is needed please request it from the Site Supervisor.
-A site copy of the policies are available for your viewing by the bulletin board on the right of the walk way in-side the room.
-Community Centre 55-Children's Licensed Programs
+A site copy of the policies are available for your viewing by the bulletin board in the hallway and on the password protected website.